Microsoft Global hackathon 2025

 With limited time, prioritizing usability and clarity mattered more than perfect visual refinement.

-In just one week, our team delivered a scalable, accessible digital cookbook that:
+Our team delivered a scalable, accessible digital cookbook that:

 • Supports independent learning